Ron Miller (artist and author)

 Ron Miller (born May 8, 1947) is an American illustrator and writer who lives and works in South Boston, Virginia.
 He now specializes in astronomical, astronautical and science fiction books for adults and young adults.

 Miller was born in Minneapolis, Minnesota.
 He holds a BFA from Columbus, Ohio, College of Art and Design.
 He worked as a commercial artist and designer for six years, before taking a position as art director for the National Air and Space Museum's Albert Einstein Planetarium.
-He left there in 1977 to become a freelance illustrator and author; to date he has nearly sixty book titles to his credit, and his illustrations have appeared on hundreds of book jackets, book interiors and in magazines such as National Geographic, Reader's Digest, Scientific American, Smithsonian, Analog, Starlog, Air & Space, Astronomy, Sky & Telescope, Science et Vie, Newsweek, Natural History, Discover, GEO and others. and Journey to the Center of the Earth as well as a companion/atlas to Verne's works, Extraordinary Voyages.
+He left there in 1977 to become a freelance illustrator and author; to date he has nearly sixty book titles to his credit, and his illustrations have appeared on hundreds of book jackets, book interiors and in magazines such as Reader's Digest, Scientific American, Smithsonian, Analog, Starlog, Air & Space, Astronomy, Sky & Telescope, Science et Vie, Newsweek, Natural History, Discover, GEO and others. and Journey to the Center of the Earth as well as a companion/atlas to Verne's works, Extraordinary Voyages.
 He has acted as a consultant on Verne for Walt Disney Imagineering (for the Paris Disneyland) and A&E Television Network's Biography series.
 Miller's book The Dream Machines, a comprehensive 744-page history of crewed spacecraft, was nominated for the International Astronautical Federation's Manuscript Award and won the Booklist Editor's Choice Award.
 His original paintings are in numerous private and public collections, including the Smithsonian Institution and the Pushkin Museum (Moscow).

 He designed a set of ten commemorative postage stamps for the U.S. Postal Service.
 One of the stamps in the Space Exploration series (1991), is credited with helping inspire the New Horizons mission to that planet.
 The Pluto stamp was attached to the spacecraft before launch.
 The stamp is now in the Guinness Book of World Records as having traveled further than any other postage stamp in history.
 He has been a production illustrator for motion pictures, notably Dune and an unproduced version of Total Recall; and he designed and co-wrote the computer-generated show ride film, Comet Impact! for SimEx.
 He has provided concept and special effects art for numerous other directors.
 Most recently he was a co-producer of the documentary film, "A Brush With the Future."